MarcSerraPeralta/surface-sim/docs/creating_a_Setup_object.md

 setup = Setup.from_yaml("path/to/yaml/file.yaml")
 ```

-Examples of the YAML file can be found in `docs/yaml_examples`.
+Examples of the YAML Setup file can be found in `docs/setup_examples`.

 ## Creating `Setup` from `dict`